ToshioCP/Gtk4-tutorial/gfm/sec8.md

 So, I will just show you the way how to write the code and avoid the theoretical side.
 If you want to know about GObject system, refer to another [tutorial](https://github.com/ToshioCP/Gobject-tutorial).

-## How to Define a Child Object of GtkTextView
+## How to define a child object of GtkTextView

 Let's define the TfeTextView object, which is a child object of GtkTextView.
 First, look at the program below.